IsaHu-dev/Calorie-Mind/README.md

 ## Validator Testing

 - Passed the CI Python Linter, with the exception of Lines 92,172 and 194 - The CI linter flags certain lines as exceeding the maximum 79 character limit.
 However, the current line length for the abovementioned lines are necessary to maintain functionality for the code’s operations, and breaking these lines could impact on it's function and output an error in the console.

+- Please note that the validation testing was completed prior to adding comments to the code.

  ![CI Python Linter](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/cilinter.png)